nuxeo-sandbox/presales-vmdemo/gcp/README.md

 ## Demo Stack Tooling
 Contains tooling to deploy a full demo stack on GCP.
 See [README](terraform/README.md) to get started.
-These tooling uses the compute image built with the packer template at [vm-image-builder](../_COMMON/vm-image-builder/README.md).
+This tooling uses the compute image built with the packer template at [vm-image-builder](../_COMMON/vm-image-builder/README.md).

 ## Cloud Functions
 Functions used to automate various tasks including: